BigSense/vSense/README.md

 Installation
 ============

-vSense depends on Vagrant 1.6+ and VirtualBox, as well as some additional plugins.
+vSense depends on Vagrant 1.6+, Ansible 1.8+ and VirtualBox, as well as some additional vagrant plugins.
+Check your Linux distribution's package repository for installing Vagrant, Ansible and VirtualBox.
+Then run the following:

 `
 git clone https://github.com/sumdog/vSense